-Villa Corinna is one Saracen Tower of sixteenth century, built to protect the Italian coast of Riviera dei Fiori from raids by pirates and Saracens.
+Villa Corinna is one Saracen Tower of late sixteenth century, built to protect the Italian coast of Riviera dei Fiori from raids by pirates and Saracens.
 Today Villa Corinna has opened its doors to those travelers who know how to appreciate the charm of a private residence with still original furniture and architectural solutions of the time (including a lift bridge).
 The property is surrounded by a Mediterranean park of 2 hectares planted a olive, cypresses e webbed.
 Villa Corinna is located on the border between Italy and France just 15 km from Montecarlo and 40 minutes by car from the airport Nice.

 Customers are accommodated in the upper part of the tower which has a magnificent Terrace, living room, dining room, kitchen and 4 bedrooms with 3 bathrooms.
 The furnishings and furniture are the original ones of the Biancheri family who has stayed in the house for centuries.
 From the bedroom windows and from the terrace you can admire the wonderful view from Ventimiglia to Cap Martin in France.
 On a clear day it is possible to see the horizon on the horizon Corsica.